Our Team

 U17 Assistant Coach

 Corrado began coxing crews at Mt.
 Baker in January 2016.
-They raced five seasons as ayouth athlete and for two seasons at Santa Clara University for the men’s team.
+They raced five seasons as a youth athlete and for two seasons at Santa Clara University for the men’s team.

 -